 “The elves whisper to trees and coax flowers to bloom.
 But we are Zuraldarr.
 We don’t ask nature for favors.
 We wrestle with it, challenge it, and earn its respect.”

 A young druid stepped forward, pressing her hand against the trunk of an ancient oak.
-The tree’s bark rippled at her touch, and a low groan emanated from deep within its core.
+The tree’s bark rippled at her touch, and a low groan emanated from deep within its trunk.

 “Good,” said Xandor.
 “The forest knows your strength.
 Now, let’s see you split that boulder over there.
 Not with your hands, mind you.
 With the forest’s power.”